Chapter 16- Life and Death

 After hearing this, everyone stood stock-still, waiting to see what would happen.
 Seconds later, the air shuddered at the edge of the once beautiful garden opposite of Wither and his friends.
 Wither could feel the strange energy wash over him and course all around him and watched as the portal opened up and a large, menacing purple dragon stepped out of it and into the garden.
 There was no mistaking that Malefor was no ordinary dragon.
 Anyone else who would have entered the garden would have ogled the Ranvacoya and lost themselves in a panic, but from the moment Malefor had stepped out of the portal, his eyes were upon Wither.
 The two dragons stared at each other from across the vast emptiness of the garden, ignoring the Ranvacoya that turned to get a look at the new intruder.

 Once the massive creature could see Malefor, it threw Famine at him with all its might.
 The armored youngling slammed into a previously invisible barrier that shifted into focus once disturbed before falling to the ground at his master's feet, unconscious.
 A few seconds later, the hazy bubble that wrapped around the Dark Master faded out of view and he could be seen surveying the scene with an indifferent stare.
-The Ranvacoya had no problem taking care of the trio that had caused everyone else so much grief, but Malefor was a whole other story.
-He wasn't much bigger than the boys when compared to the size of the Ranvacoya, but somehow everyone got the feeling that this didn't matter too much.
+The Ranvacoya had no problem taking care of the trio that had caused everyone else so much grief, but Malefor would be different, Wither could tell.
+He wasn't much bigger than the boys when compared to the size of the Ranvacoya, but somehow Wither got the feeling that this didn't matter too much.

-The huge beast turned to Wither and his friends and shouted, "Run!
-Now!
-You have to get out of here!"
+The huge beast turned to Wither and his friends and said, "Run.
+Now.
+You have to get out of here."